 With the advent of existing VMsafe products from Altor Networks, Reflex Systems, and ones on the horizon from Trend Micro and others in the security space, all administrators should have a clear understanding of how they work under the covers.
 Where does VMsafe appear within the stack?
 Is VMsafe on the incoming physical NICs, within the vSwitch, portgroups, or before or after the vNIC?
 Can we expect the other aspects of VMsafe to be the same?
 While I was discussing VMsafe with the vendors, VMware was also going around and talking to all the VMsafe vendors for VMware TV shots.

 There have been several interesting posts in the blogosphere about virtualization security and how to measure it.
 Specifically, the discussions are really about the size of the hypervisor footprint or about the size of patches.
 But hypervisor footprints from a security perspective are neither of these.
-The concern when dealing with hypervisor security is about Risk, not about the size of the hypervisor or the size of a patch it is purely about the Risks associated with the hypervisor in terms if confidentiality, availability, and integrity.
-Vendors who claim that security is proportional to the size (in GBs) of the hypervisor footprint are spreading FUD.
+The concern when dealing with hypervisor security is about Risk not about the size of the hypervisor or the size of a patch it is purely about the Risks associated with the hypervisor in terms if confidentiality, availability, and integrity.

 I have been preparing my virtual environment for a VMware vSphere upgrade.
 Specifically I have been going over my existing hardware with an eye towards running all aspects of vSphere including VMware Fault Tolerance (FT), NPIV, Cisco Nexus 1000V, and well everything.